9.13. Current Issues in Corrections: Mass Incarceration

 David Carter

 To give an idea about America’s use of prisons, here is a comparison of the United States to other countries around the world.
 As one can see, America uses punishment fairly well.
-In fact, one could argue that we are the best at it.
+One could argue that we are the best at it.

 International Imprisonment Rates